shivojha/so-azure/README.md

 # so-azure
-All Azure related concepts and hands on code
+All Azure related concepts and hands on code.